ntclark/PostScript/Readme.md

 I used the PL/I language, in which I was very proficient, to read plain text files, containing markup escape sequences defined by my system, and output PostScript language files sent to PostScript printers.

-This was in the US Defense engineering industry, and my user base consisted of highly technical engineering and mathematics staff who gravitated to my system and took full advantage of the incredible flexibility and power of it.
+This was in the US Defense engineering industry, and my user base consisted of highly technical engineering and mathematics professionals who gravitated to my system and took full advantage of the incredible flexibility and power of it.

 Indeed, one colleague invented an entirely new algebraic notation under government contract, and in fact, it could <i>only</i> be realized